 “By the end of their schooling students know the core teachings of our faith, our Scriptures, history and tradition and how these are to be lived in the world" — Catholic Schools at a Crossroad (2007)

 This assessment instrument involves all Year 4 students across the diocese.
-The assessment consists of a Part A multiple choice and short answer paper, and a Part B extended task based on a unit of work.
+The assessment consists of a Part A multiple choice paper, and a Part B extended task based on a unit of work.
 The tasks are developed around the Religious Literacy Framework of Knowing the Tradition, Working with the Tradition, Applying the Tradition and Valuing the Tradition, which reflect Stage 1 and Stage 2 outcomes of the RE curriculum.

 Through participation in sacramental programs at St Michael's, we aim for children to develop a better sense of understanding of the importance of, and respect for, their relationship with the Church.